gekatateam/neptunus/docs/CONFIGURATION.md

             SYSTEM: '*'
 ```

+The `not` wrapper has another benefit - it correctly handles metrics from child filter.
+If filter accepts event, rejected events counter is incremented, and vice versa.

 In inputs and outputs case rejected event will be removed from the pipeline.
 In processors case, otherwise, rejected event going to a next processor.
 Some processors (for example, [drop processor](../plugins/processors/drop/)) also can drop unnecessary events.

 Inputs, processors, outputs and filters may use [Parser plugins](../plugins/parsers/) and [Serializer plugins](../plugins/serializers/).
 One plugin can have only one parser and one serializer.